github/codeql/docs/ql-documentation/learn-ql/javascript/dataflow.rst

 Nodes on the data flow flow graph may also correspond to nodes on the abstract syntax tree, but they are not the same.
 While AST nodes belong to class ``ASTNode`` and its subclasses, data flow nodes belong to class ``DataFlow::Node`` and its subclasses:

-  - ``DataFlow::ValueNode``: a "value node", that is, a data flow node that corresponds either to an expression, or to a declaration of a function, class, TypeScript namespace, or TypeScript enum.
+  - ``DataFlow::ValueNode``: a *value node*, that is, a data flow node that corresponds either to an expression, or to a declaration of a function, class, TypeScript namespace, or TypeScript enum.
   - ``DataFlow::SsaDefinitionNode``: a data flow node that corresponds to an SSA variable, that is, a local variable with additional information to reason more precisely about different assignments to the same variable.
 This kind of data flow node does not correspond to an AST node.
-  - ``DataFlow::PropRef``: a data flow node that corresponds to a read or a write of an object property, for example in an assignment, in an object literal, or in a destructuring assignment.
+  - ``DataFlow::PropRef``: a data flow node that corresponds to a read or a write of an object property, for example, in an assignment, in an object literal, or in a destructuring assignment.
   - ``DataFlow::PropRead``, ``DataFlow::PropWrite``: subclasses of ``DataFlow::PropRef`` that correspond to reads and writes, respectively.